w3c/wai-tutorials/source/tables/ambiguous.html.erb.md

 order: 3
 ---

-Sometimes it is hard for assistive technology to determine which columns or row to associate with a specific header cell.

 `Scope`{:.attrib} is the attribute used to define the direction and range of data cells that are covered by a header cell.
-For example a header cell that spans three columns with the `scope`{:.attrib} value `colgroup`{:.value} associates the header with the data cells in all three columns.
+For example, the `scope`{:.attrib} value `row`{:.value} denotes that a header cell applies to the entire row.
+Similarly, a header cell that spans three columns and has the `scope`{:.attrib} value `colgroup`{:.value} only applies to the data cells in the three columns that it spans.
 The `scope`{:.attrib} attribute should be used for all `<th>`{:.elem} cells where either the direction or range of data cell coverage needs to be clearly associated.

 Possible values for the `scope`{:.attrib} attribute are `row`{:.value}, `col`{:.value}, `rowgroup`{:.value} or `colgroup`{:.value}.